 Who is Sage Dammers?

-Fueled by a passionate desire to help people live the ultimate life and create a better world, Sage studied raw and superfood nutrition and traditional herbal systems, especially Taoist tonic herbalism.
+Fueled by a passionate desire to help people live the ultimate life and create a better world, Sage studied raw and superfood nutrition and traditional herbal systems, especially Daoist tonic herbalism.
 He has worked with and trained under the world’s leading master herbalists and nutrition and longevity experts in Costa Rica, Australia, Bali, China, and America.

 Sage has developed products internationally and given lectures on peak performance nutrition in Australia, Bali, America, and France.
 His years of experience in this unique arena have allowed him to cultivate an unparalleled combination of cutting edge nutritional and culinary expertise.
 Sage has started tonic elixir bars in 5 star luxury hotels in Paris and Sydney serving longevity elixirs disguised as gourmet treats, introducing the novel concept of healthy indulgences to the market of world travelers.

 Q: How Can I Support The SuperFeast Podcast?

 Mason: Hey, everybody!
 Welcome to the SuperFeast podcast.
 It's Mason here, and I've got an epic conversation coming for you today with some of my favorite men in the health space.
 I've got two names and faces you're going to recognize.
 We've got Sage Dammers from, you're joining us from over in LA, Addictive Wellness.
 Incredible tonic herb-infused, sugar-free chocolates as well as smoothie elixir packs, and all infused with all these beautiful tonic herbs and mushies we're going to be going into and as well as tonic herbs on their own.